decafCG/decaf/README.md

 ## Setup

-DECAF is compatible with Windows 10 operating system
+For data collection, DECAF is compatible with Windows operating system.

 First step is to download or git clone decaf from github in your C directory.
 It should look like C:\decaf